 In this section, we define shape expressions as our pattern specification language.
 In essence, they are regular expressions over parametrized signal shapes, such as linear, exponential or sine segments, and with additional parameter constraints.
-We then define shape automata, which translate shape expressions and provide an executable formalism for recognizing composite signals made of several types of segments.
+We then define shape automata, which provide an executable foramlizm for representing shape expressions and recognizing composite signals made of several types of segments.
 This executable formalism captures exactly the notion of shape expression, and will allow us to define a family of pattern matching algorithms as we will see in Section 3.
 We first give a few basic definitions necessary to our framework, such as notions of signals, parameters, and shapes.